-- Ankle Instability
+Chronic Ankle Instability

 Chronic ankle instability is usually caused by an ankle sprain that has not healed properly.
 During a sprain, the ligaments in your ankle may have been stretched or torn, and when they healed it resulted in weaker and "stretched out" ligaments.
-Individuals who participate in activities that involve the ankle, such as ballet and gymnastics, are at higher risk for chronic ankle instability.
+Individuals who participate in activities that involve the ankle, such as ballet and gymnastics or high-intensity sports like basketball or football, are at higher risk for chronic ankle instability.
 Those who suffer from repeated ankle sprains are also at risk for ankle instability.

-If the above treatments do not work, your physician may suggest surgery to repair the damaged ligaments in your ankle.
+If the above steps do not work, your physician may suggest surgery to repair the damaged ligaments in your ankle.
 Surgery is usually a last resort for ankle instability, so contact your doctor to see which is the best treatment for your injury.

 Regular Price: $64.99